LEARN JAPANESE WITH PIMSLEUR

 Is Amino Enslaving and Harming Websites?

 Today I'm going to talk about the hottest community social network among Otakus called Amino.
-It is a very popular social network and application among teenagers that has grown thanks to the marketing of youtubers.
+It's a social network and app that is quite popular among teenagers, which grew thanks to the marketing of youtubers.

 In this article I will explain why I hate this social network and how it has enslaved its users and harmed websites and content creators all over the internet.
 The article serves as an appeal to save Suki Desu from plagiarism committed on this social network.